Projects per year

 Biography

-Her work has received excellence awards and recognition including a Fulbright Fellowship (2021-2022), Dean's Award for Innovation for Learning and Teaching (2021) which was further nominated for a Vice-Chancellors Award, and The Australian Teacher Education Association Research Recognition Award (2020).
+Her work has received several excellence awards and recognition including a Fulbright Fellowship (2021-2022), Dean's Award for Innovation for Learning and Teaching (2021) which was further nominated for a Vice-Chancellors Award, and The Australian Teacher Education Association Research Recognition Award (2020).
 In 2019, Christine was listed as 1 of Australia’s top 50 thinkers nominated by The Conversation and I was a recipient of the Deans Early Career Researcher Award (Monash University, 2017) to develop and pilot online digital applications that provide educational mental health supports for youths.

 Christine is collaborating in two international research groups.
 One group aims to develop an international scale of recovery and mental health knowledge of youth with colleagues based in the USA, Netherlands and in Australia.
 The two scales are based on a holistic, stakeholder-informed, and pro-family model of mental illness.
 The scales were developed to establish an evidence of mental health programs and to generate an international database of youth mental health literacy.
 Currently, the scales are being translated into Chinese, Dutch, German, Norwegian, Danish, Bahasa, Portuguese, Czech and French.
 The second group she co-leads is the Child, Parent and Family Mental Health Worldwide Network Communications Group focused on translating and disseminating research knowledge where families have a parent with mental illness.